dragonlobster/riceboy/README.md

 ## Quirks
 Quirk | Complete | Description
 :------------ | :-------------| :-------------|
-Dummy Fetch | :white_check_mark: | The first tiles are fetched twice.
-In this implementation, we do nothing for the first 6 ticks at the start of Mode 3: Drawing (PPU ticks 81 - 86 inclusive)
+Dummy Fetch | :white_check_mark: | There is an 6-8 cycle process in which a fetch of the first tile occurs and is then discarded.
+I currently have it set to 8.
 HALT Bug | :white_check_mark: | Occurs when HALT is executed while IME is 0.
 PC fails to increment when executing the next instruction.
 DMA | :white_check_mark: | Fast transfer OAM.
 When value > `0xE0` is written to DMA, it reads from Echo WRAM instead, implemented as sourcing from the value `-0x20`.
+Further, the bus at which the OAM sources from is locked.
+It's either the
 OAM Bug | :white_large_square: | OAM memory gets corrupted when accessing it while the PPU is in Mode 2: OAM Scan.
 LCD Toggle | :white_large_square: | LCDC bit 7 enables and disables the LCD.
 It should only be done in VBlank, LY and STAT are set to 0 and writes to it are ignoredwhile LCD is off (to be confirmed).
 The first frame when LCD is toggled on is still processed but not drawn to LCD, so the first frame actually drawn will be the second frame.